zoomix/sinatra_galleria/README.md

 #### Deploying on server

-I run phusion passenger on my ubuntu apache server.
+I used to run phusion passenger on my ubuntu apache server.
 Deploy with capistrano.
 There's an example conf based on what i use that you may toy around with.

+I have since tasted the sweet sweet taste of docker freedom.
+I am now on my way to recovery.
+They have a programme.
+You get a sponsor.
+There's some sort of chips embedded in the system, but I haven't figured that out yet..

-## Why, oh God why?
+## Why, oh God, WHY?

 I don't know.
 Masochism?
 Maybe?
 That's certainly a part of it.
+It doesn't really work the way I'd like.
+But what does ever. =/

 ## License